-The class average for this course is typically a B-/C+, and the final grades will be assigned with an appropriate "curve".
+The class average for this course is typically a B-/C+, and the final grades will be assigned with an appropriate adjustment or "curve" if necessary.
 The grade scale adjustment is not made until after the final exam scores and all other scores are available and cannot be predicted before then.

 I must be completely fair to ALL students in the class and cannot under any circumstance give special consideration to an individual student.
 You will receive the grade that you have earned with no exceptions.
+There are always students who just miss a higher grade at each cutoff score.
+In this very competitive course, you can be sure that no student above the cutoff wants me to lower the cutoff to allow more students to get a higher grade--students have told me that very clearly.